-I encourage you to review our website and learn more about our great programs, staff, faculty, and students in the Materials Science and Engineering department.
+I invite you to explore our website to learn more about our programs, faculty, staff, and students.
+We are confident you will discover a vibrant and forward-looking academic community within the Department of Materials Science and Engineering.

 Professor of Metallurgical Engineering